TJ's Custom Gunworks

 Same thing with your guns.

 And let me add.... the WORST thing you can do is have your gun "tank dipped" or "tank cleaned" where they submerse the gun to completely clean it.
-That will clean it really good, but it will also REMOVE ALL OIL from the internal!
+That will clean it really good, but it will also REMOVE ALL OIL from the internals!

 Q: What is the LEGALITY of shipping my gun to you?

-A: It IS legal to ship a gun to ANYONE (* Anyone legally able to posses a firearm.), without ammo, with any "common carrier" (UPS /FEDEX).
-Do NOT listen to the IGNORANT misinformation you might get from UPS or a "mail center".
+It IS legal to ship a gun to ANYONE (* Anyone legally able to posses a firearm.), without ammo, with any "common carrier" (UPS /FEDEX).

 Ship to "TJ's Custom" rather then "TJ's Custom Gunworks" as the addressee, it will eliminate problems for YOU trying to explain to ignorant clerks that it IS legal to ship guns.